Coaching is a vital part of the equestrian industry and the BEF and our member bodies have initiatives that are designed to help coaches.

 The term coaching refers to teaching, instructing, training and all methods of helping a rider or horse/rider partnership to improve.
 Coaching means 'coaching of rider' or 'coaching of horse/rider partnership'.
 The promotion of quality coaching is the privilege and responsibility of all organisations involved in our sport/industry.

-Our Coaching Framework and UKCC courses are built on the principles of Long Term Participant Development, for more information on Long Term Participant Development please click here.
+Our Coaching Framework and Equestrian Coaching Certificate qualifications (endorsed by UKCC) are built on the principles of Long Term Participant Development, for more information on Long Term Participant Development please click here.

 For further support on coach development or for information of the UK Coaching Framework please go to www.ukcoaching.org